smartcat-labs/TopicModels/README.md

 # TopicModels

-Description: using {maptpx} to perform rapid topic modeling in R.
+Description: using {maptpx} to perform fast topic modeling in R.
 =================================================================

 Files: